 If you’re worried about a specific problem or you’ve been through a difficult situation, there may be a specialist organisation that can help.
 For example:

-There are things you can do to improve your mental health and help you stay well.
-For example:
+As well as getting support if you need it, there are things you can do to improve your mental health and help yourself stay well.

-Loneliness and isolation can contribute to mental health problems, so try to stay in touch with people.
-Find ways to increase your social connections, such as doing a course or taking up a new hobby.
-Doing things you enjoy can help take your mind off your worries.
+Loneliness and isolation can affect your mental health, so try to keep in touch with people.
+Find ways to increase your social connections, for example, doing a course or taking up a new hobby.
+Do things you enjoy to help take your mind off your worries.

-Regular activity can really benefit your mental health.
-Staying active can give you more energy, boost your mood by releasing feel-good chemicals in the brain, help you to eat and sleep properly and generally improve your physical health.
-Find the activity that works for you, for example:
+Staying active can really help your mental health.
+It can give you more energy, boost your mood and help you to eat and sleep properly.
+Try to find an activity that works for you, for example:

 - gardening or housework

 - walking or cycling